ohmss/workshop-betterreads/README.md

 ✔ Please paste the Database Admin Token here
 ```

-- Enter your tokeb `AstraCS;blahblahblah` and press enter.
+- Enter your token `AstraCS;blahblahblah` and press enter.
 Wait for all the operations to complete.

 ```bash
 [INFO] ------------------------------------------------------------------------